heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 * **Finder Pattern**: A pattern with three dark squares at the corners of the QR code informs a QR reader that it is viewing a QR code.
 * **Alignment Pattern**: A smaller square located near the bottom-right corner of the QR code that allows scanning of a QR code in any orientation.
 * **Timing Pattern**: An L-shaped line that helps the QR reader identify the squares, even if the QR code is damaged.
-* **Version Information**: Located at the top right finder pattern, it identifies the version of the QR code to the QR reader.
+* **Version Information**: Identifies the version of the QR code to the QR reader and is located at the top right finder pattern.
 * **Data Cells**: Small squares within the QR code that contain encoded information, such as a URL, phone number, or message.

 ## Advantages of QR codes

-A primary advantage of QR codes is that they provide a digital dimension to businesses.
-Many businesses create QR codes to:
+One of the advantages of QR codes is that they provide businesses with a digital dimension that can be leveraged in a variety of ways, including:

-* Help their customers access information easily and quickly.
+* Providing easy and quick access to information for customers.
-* Promote and market their products and services, which an improve engagement and conversions.
+* Promoting and marketing their products and services, which can improve engagement and conversions.

-Another advantage is that QR codes are reliable.
-In comparison to traditional barcodes, QR codes can function while impaired because the QR codes design has a built-in error correction; this means that when a QR code gets damaged, it will find the correct redirection.
+Another advantage of QR codes is their reliability.
+Unlike traditional barcodes, QR codes can function even when damaged because of their built-in error correction design.
+This means that even if a QR code gets damaged, it can still find the correct redirection.

 ## Where you can create QR codes